juntylpro1/secure-enterprise/ts-projects-deploy.md

 After you save changes to a configuration, they must be validated.
 Then, a user who is assigned to the Editor role for projects must approve the changes before they can be deployed.
 {: tsCauses}

 Contact an Editor on your team to approve the changes to the configuration.
-Contact your account administrator if you need Editor access to the project service.
+Contact your account administrator if you need Editor access to the {{site.data.keyword.cloud_notm}} Projects service.
 For more information, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).
 {: tsResolve}